lead generation

 such as opening emails, visiting your website, or downloading resources.

-When a lead reaches a certain score,
+When a lead reaches a specific score,

-they can be automatically passed to the sales team.
+it can be automatically passed to the sales team.

 CRM Integration: Integrate your lead nurturing efforts with your CRM